-Command / Role Vov/CSB Service Unauth JSO / User NSO Description Key/CSP access Key types Bignum Operation Yes Yes Yes Performs simple mathematical operations.
+Command / Role Key/CSP Service Unauth JSO / User NSO Description access Key types Bignum Operation Yes Yes Yes Performs simple mathematical operations.
 No access to keys or CSPs Change Share PIN No pass phrase pass phrase Updates the pass phrase used to encrypt a token share.
 The pass phrase supplied by the user is not used directly, it is first hashed and then combined with the module key.
 To achieve this the command decrypts the existing share using the old share key derived from old pass phrase, module key and smart card identity.
 It then derives a new share key based on new pass phrase, module key and smart card identity, erases old share from smart card and writes a new share encrypted under the new share key.
 Sets the pass phrase for a share, uses module key, uses share key, uses module key, creates share key, uses new share key, exports encrypted share, erases old share Channel Open No handle, ACL handle, ACL Opens a communication channel which can be used for bulk encryption or decryption.
-Channels using DES or Triple DES in CBC mode use the Broadcom 5820 to perform the encryption.
 Uses a key object AES, DES, Triple DES, Arc Four, Blowfish, CAST 5, CAST 6, Serpent, SEED, Twofish Channel Update No handle handle Performs encryption / decryption on a previously opened channel.
 The operation and key are specified in ChannelOpen.
 Uses a key object AES, DES, Triple DES, Arc Four, Blowfish, CAST 5, CAST 6, Serpent, SEED, Twofish CheckUserACL No handle handle Determines whether the ACL associated with a key object allows a specific user defined action.
 Uses a key object Clear Unit No No No Zeroises all loaded keys, tokens and shares.
 Clear unit does not erase long term keys, such as module keys.
 Erases objects.
 All